Commuting to Sweden by car, ferry or train

 This information is for EU/EEA citizens only

-To Sweden by car via the Øresund bridge
+To Sweden by car or motorcycle via the Øresund bridge

 Ferry between Helsingør and Helsingborg